Wielad/kata-foundation-sass/README.md

 Compatibility: >= IE9 (and Firefox, Chrome, Opera and Safari obviously)

 If you want to explore the code:
- - Whole HTML structure lies in *index.html*
+ - Whole HTML structure is done in *index.html*
  - CSS is split among two mainly two files: *app/scss/_settings.scss* and *app/css/app_override.css*
  - very little validation adaptation is done via JS in *app/js/app.js*